If I ignore the pre-diabetes, how could diabetes reduce the quality or length of my life?

 Skin and mouth conditions

-Diabetes may increase the risk of skin infections as well as dental and gum disease.
+Diabetes may increase the risk of skin infections as well as mount infections and gum disease.

 Poor blood sugar control appears to have some effect on the risk of developing Alzheimer’s disease later in life.
 The reasons why are still being investigated, but we know that the brain cells are fueled by glucose and when the cells cannot access the fuel supply they need, the brain cells may become damaged.